 - a.
-The employer and the employee negotiate without intermediaries among themselves as regards the wages of the employee in respects other than described in Section 1.2. - b.
+The employer and the employee negotiate without intermediaries betweenthemselves as regards the wages of the employee in respects other than described in Section 1.2. - b.
 The wages shall reflect the work contribution of the employee, his competence, hard work, flexibility at work, work during special times, content of the position and responsibility and education if appropriate. - c.
-When determining wages between the employer and the employee, the wage shall reflect the employee's work contribution, competence, educational qualifications and skills, as well as the nature of the job and the responsibility involved.
+When determining wages between the employer and the employee, the wage shall reflect the employee's work contribution, skills, education, and qualifications as well as the nature of the job and the responsibility involved.
 Decisions regarding wages must take into account the Gender Equality Act.
 If wages at workplaces where the working hours are determined by service time (opening hours) are determined as aggregate wages for the worker's total work contribution, an estimate of the work contribution on which the aggregate wages are based shall be stated, together with the average number of paid hours of overtime work each month or other factors involved in the wage structure, as appropriate.
-In the event of a change in the worker's work contribution or in the worker's job which conceivably changes the basis on which he is engaged, then his wages and wage structure shall be reviewed, taking into account the relevant changes, if either party considers there is reason to do so.
+In the event of a change in the worker's work contribution or in the worker's job which conceivably changes the basis on which he is engaged, then his wages and wage structure shall be reviewed, taking into account the relevant changes, should either party considers there to be reason to do so.
+The same applies if an employee completes vocational training in trade and services or receives confirmation of these qualifications in the form of a professional certificate.